 6. Arts, Entertainment and Recreation – 6,301

-And on the following pages, in descending order, are the top 5 industries for retirement preparedness:
+And on the following pages – in descending order – are the top five industries for retirement preparedness:

-5. Manufacturing: This group represents everything from food, beverage and tobacco product manufacturing to textiles, apparel, chemical, plastics, metal, machinery, electronics, transportation, furniture and other types of manufacturing; 61,418 401(k) plans were analyzed for this report.
+This group represents everything from food, beverage and tobacco product manufacturing to textiles, apparel, chemical, plastics, metal, machinery, electronics, transportation, furniture and other types of manufacturing.
+The industry code is 31-33 and 61,418 401(k) plans were analyzed for this report.

-2. Mining: This category includes minerals and precious metals mining, as well as oil and gas extraction.
-Judy Diamond examined 3,073 401(k) plans in this industry.
+This category includes minerals and precious metals mining, as well as oil and gas extraction.
+The NAICS code for Mining is 21 and Judy Diamond examined 3,073 401(k) plans in this industry.

-1. Utilities: The Utilities industry took the top spot.
+The Utilities industry took the top spot.
 It includes companies that provide electric power, natural gas, steam supply, water supply and sewage removal.
-It also includes companies that provide electric power generation, transmission and distribution; natural gas includes distribution; steam supply includes provision or distribution; water supply includes treatment and distribution; and sewage removal includes collection, treatment and disposal of waste through sewer systems and sewage treatment facilities, according to the Bureau of Labor Statistics; 1,832 401(k) plans in the Utilities industry were analyzed for the report.
+It also includes companies that provide electric power generation, transmission and distribution; natural gas includes distribution; steam supply includes provision or distribution; water supply includes treatment and distribution; and sewage removal includes collection, treatment and disposal of waste through sewer systems and sewage treatment facilities, according to the Bureau of Labor Statistics.
+It is industry code 22 and 1,832 401(k) plans in the Utilities industry were analyzed for the report.